omidarmat/onLearn/sql.md

 ```

 > Remember that if you are trying to update only one specific row, the `WHERE` statement you write should be specific enough to target only one record in the table.
 This can become a bit tricky sometimes.
 There is a nice solution for this problem. [later...]

+# Working with tables

+Things are going to get closer to real-world conditions now.
+We are going to work with multiple tables in one database.
+In this part of this tutorial we are going to design a database for a photo-sharing application.

+## Approaching database design

+Let's talk about a few tips that would help you come up with your own database design that would suit your application needs.

+The most important question you want to as yourself is: **What Tables should we make?**

+A lot of time for any application you make, chances are it is going to have many features that are common among many other applications.
+There are many features out in the world (e.g. authentication, liking system, commenting systems) that many different web apps implement.
+Therefore, there are tons of resources online to give you suggestions on how to structure your database to implement these features.

+However, you are probably going to create an app with some features that no one has ever built.
+To address this case, you need to take a look at some mockups of your application to see what the user interface looks like and what is the purpose of your application.
+Out goal here is to identify the different kinds of resources that exists inside your app.
+So you need to as yourself: **What type of resources exist in your app?** Then as the first step, you might want to create a separate table for each of these features or resources.

+Then for each of these resources, you might want to find relationship or ownership between two types of resources.
+These relationships must be reflected in the database design.
+This is only achievable in a practical example.

+Take Instagram as an example.
+To design the database for Instagram, we need 4 tables: users, photos, comments, likes.
+We also know that each user can own comments, photos and likes.
+We also know that photos own comments and likes by users.
+These are the relationships.

+To represent relationships, we need some data somewhere that says, for instnace, that some specific photos belong to a specific user.
+We should now learn about 4 different kinds of relationships.

+### Types of relationships

+1. One-to-Many: for example, a user can own many photos.
+Also, a photo can have many different comments tied to it.
+2. One-to-One:
+3. Many-to-Many:
+4. Many-to-One: it is kind of the opposite direction of One-to-Many relationship.
+Many different comments can belong to one photo.